KosmonikOS/Math_Modeling/README.md

 ## Implemented Manipulators

-### 2-Links Planar Manipulator

-This manipulator consists of two links connected by revolute joints in a planar configuration.

 ### 3-Links Planar Manipulator

 This manipulator consists of three links connected by revolute joints in a planar configuration.